Visualizing Privacy-Relevant Data Flows in Android Applications: Evaluation

 \subsection{Experimental Setup}

 To answer the research questions, we conducted a within-subjects user study~\cite{withinsubjects} with 12 participants.
 The user study design was approved by the Ethics committee of our institution.
+We initially attempted to recruit app developers who had participated in a survey we conducted as part of a separate study, but none responded within the available timeframe.
+As a result, and given that students are considered reasonable proxies for software developers in usability studies~\cite{userstudy1,userstudy2,userstudy3}, we recruited Computer Science students instead.
 The 12 participants of this user study are disjoint from the 16 participants of the pilot studies initially conducted for SliceViz.
 Interested participants were first sent to a landing page informing them about the study’s purpose.
 Then, they were shown our consent form where we informed them about how we would handle their data, their right to terminate the study at any time, and where they could give consent to participate in the study.
 Finally, they could schedule select time slots for the user study.
-Our consent form, privacy policy and data handling practices were approved by the Data protection office of our institution.
+Our consent form, privacy policy and data handling practices were approved by the Data Protection Office of our institution.

-All the participants were Computer Science students.
 At the beginning of the study, participants were given all the information about the study, and were asked to sign the \textit{informed consent} form.
-They then answered questions on a Likert scale from 1 (beginner) to 5 (expert) about their experience (cf. Table~\ref{tab:participants}).
+They then answered questions on a Likert scale from 1 (Beginner) to 5 (Expert) about their experience (cf.~\Cref{tab:participants}).

 Next, participants received a 5-minute overview of SliceViz.
 Since we wanted them to try out the tool themselves, we skipped a detailed demo.